Akash037/Water_Tank_Automation/README.md

 # Water_Tank_Automation

-Using NodeMCU to automate the water tank with control of the pump
+Using NodeMCU to automate the water tank level with control of the pump